-Winners of the second annual HSBC International Business Awards announced
+winners of the second annual HSBC International Business Awards, which

 The HSBC International Business Award winners are: